meicale/Interception-Tools/README.md

 stored YAML device configurations instead.

 On a machine that produce links, referring to them on standalone jobs may or may not work on boot.
-You may verify that by rebooting checking whether `udevmon` give errors on boot or not.
+You may verify that by rebooting and checking whether `udevmon` give errors on boot or not.

 ## Software Alternatives